Gems by Rarity

 Gem Type Description

-Ametrine Bicolor quartz showing both amethyst and citrine zones; natural occurrences are limited primarily to Bolivia.
+Ametrine Natural bicolor quartz showing amethyst purple and citrine yellow; primarily from Bolivia.

 Andalusite Noted for strong pleochroism; gem-quality stones are limited in supply.